Iterators in Python

-Python is an Object-Oriented Language, everything in python is considered as an object, including variables, functions, lists, tuples, set, etc. There are some objects which are iterable, which means we can traverse over them and they will return their member value one by one.
+Python is an object-oriented language; everything in Python is considered an object, including variables, functions, lists, tuples, sets, etc. Some objects are iterable, which means we can traverse over them, and they will return their member value individually.

 Examples of iterable objects are: List, Tuple, Dictionary

-Just like all other things, iterators in python are also objects.
+Just like all other things, iterators in Python are also objects.
 They are used for iterating over iterable objects.
-This simply means that we can use iterators on lists, tuples, dictionaries, and strings.
+This means that we can use iterators on lists, tuples, dictionaries, and strings.

-Iterators are implemented using two special methods in Python which are iter() and next().
-They are collectively called iterator protocol.
+Iterators are implemented using two unique Python methods iter() and next().
+They are collectively called iterator protocols.

 Output:

-With so much programming jargon it is easy to forget the difference between an Iterator and Iterable.
+With so much programming jargon, it is easy to forget the difference between an Iterator and an Iterable.

 Here is a simple explanation.

-An iterator is an object which consists of __iter__() and __next__() (collectively these are known as iterator protocol).
+An iterator is an object that consists of __iter__() and __next__() (collectively these are known as iterator protocol).

 An iterable is anything we can loop over using a loop.